kassonlab/gromacs-gmxapi/src/api/docs/layers/python.rst

 | RHEL 7: n/a
 | CentOS 7: n/a

+Suggestion: Initially support Python 2.7 and 3.3, with both immediately depracated.
+Plan to require Python 3.4+ when Python 2.7 is end-of-lifed in 2020.
-Suggestion: require Python 3.4+: widely supported by distributions that, as of a projected public release, will have been released less than five years ago and will be supported for at least another year.
+Python 3.4 is widely supported by distributions that, as of a projected public release, will have been released less than five years ago and will be supported for at least another year.
 Built-in `pip` and enum types would be very nice to be able to rely on.
 If Python 2.7 is supported, then we should not support less than Python 3.3, but it may be hard enough to take advantage of features in 3.4+ that there isn't a good reason to require it without motivation from a clear roadmap of which versions Gromacs will support in the future.

 Use cases and Scenarios
 =======================